cauelugli/Python-Projects/README.md

 # Python-Projects

-Some nasty Python projects around API, Arduino, scripts and more Trying to have fun around
+Some nasty Python projects around API, Arduino, scripts and more.
+Having fun while not AFK